brigitta1810/my-reads-final-react-app/README.md

 ﻿# MyReads Project

 To run this project you only need to type "npm install" in your terminal, and after that run "npm start".
-The project should load automatically at http://localhost:3000/
+The project should load automatically at http://localhost:3000/ in your browser.

 ## Backend Server